-Join fetal monitoring experts Lisa Miller & Becky Cypher this fall for an exceptional two days of continuing education!
-Lisa will present an Advanced Fetal Monitoring program on day one, and then she will be joined by her colleague and co-author Becky Cypher for day two where the focus will be legal issues, including a half-day intensive on perinatal documentation addressing nursing, physician, and midwifery documentation issues – from antepartum through postpartum.
+Join me and my colleague/co-author Becky Cypher for an exceptional two days of continuing education!
+I will present an Advanced Fetal Monitoring program on day one, and I will be joined by Becky for day two where the focus will be legal issues, including a Becky’s half-day intensive on perinatal documentation addressing nursing, physician, and midwifery documentation issues – from antepartum through postpartum.

 Don’t miss this opportunity to network with colleagues while learning from top experts in the field!